crownstone/crownstone-home-assistant/README.md

 - [x] Can use power usage & energy usage entities

 Get your Crownstone USB dongle [here](https://shop.crownstone.rocks/products/crownstone-usb-dongle) and enhance your Home Assistant experience!

+## Remote access

+In case you have multiple Spheres, only the Crownstones that are located in the same Sphere as the USB dongle can use the dongle, as it uses BLE and hooks directly into the Crownstone mesh network.
+The Crownstones from the other Spheres will use the Cloud.
+If you want to switch Crownstones in your other Spheres remotely, you will need a device at the receiving end to switch the Crownstones for you, as the Cloud only posts a command for the switch.
+This device is usually a smarthphone, or a Crownstone hub (gateway).

+In case you want to control your Home Assistant instance remotely and switch Crownstones, make sure you are using a Crownstone USB so it can switch Crownstones even when you're not home.
+It is recommended to use [Home Assistant Cloud](https://www.nabucasa.com/) (Nabu Casa) to easily set up a remote connection with your Home Assistant instance.

 # Crownstones